Asymptotically optimal Ramsey goodness of sparse graphs versus odd cycles and paths: Preliminaries

 (ii) if $G_1$ contains a cycle with exactly one vertex $v$ from $A\cup B$ and all other vertices from $C$, then we remove all vertices of the cycle except $v$ and add a loop to $v$.

-If $G$ contains a cycle such that all vertices on the cycle belong to $C$, then $G$ itself is a cycle since $G$ is connected.
+If $G$ contains a cycle in which all vertices belong to $C$, then $G$ itself is a cycle since $G$ is connected.
 This contradicts the assumption that $G$ has no suspended path with more than $s$ vertices.
 Thus any cycle in $G$ has at least one vertex that does not belong to $C$.

-By the above two operations, we remove all vertices in $C$ from $G_1$.
+From the above two operations, we remove all vertices in $C$ from $G_1$.
 Thus